toanalien/saxo-openapi-client-python/README.md

 [![python](https://img.shields.io/badge/python-3.7+-blue)](https://github.com/SaxoBank/saxo-openapi-client-python)

-> NOTE: This piece of software was created by an enthusiast as a learning project.
+> NOTE: This Python package was created by an enthusiast as a learning project.
 None of the contents in this repository are maintained by Saxo Bank, and Saxo Bank does not guarantee correctness of the provided implementation.

 ## Features

-- [x] Authentication and session management with Saxo SSO OAuth 2.0
+- [x] Authentication and session management with Saxo SSO
-    - Supports OAuth `Code` grant type
+    - Supports OAuth 2.0 `Code` grant type
-    - Works seamlessly in both `SIM` and `LIVE` environments (with read and write/trade permissions)
+    - Works seamlessly in both `SIM` and `LIVE` environments
-    - Automated handling of callback (optional)
+    - Automated handling of callback from SSO (optional)
     - Headless authentication for deployed applications (optional)
-    - Keep session active by refreshing access tokens:
+    - Keep sessions and active websockets alive by refreshing access tokens via asyncio
-        - Via a separate thread (useful for Jupyter Notebooks)
-        - Via an async function that can be used while streaming
 - [x] Read operations (`GET` requests)
-- [x] Write operations (`POST`, `PUT`, `PATCH`, `DELETE`, requests)
+- [x] Write operations (`POST`, `PUT`, `PATCH`, `DELETE` requests)
 - [x] Supports streaming and decoding of streaming messages
-- [x] Error handling with practical exception messages
+- [x] Error handling with comprehensive exception messages

 ## Installation